rcowham/p4benchmark/README.md

 See the Docker Compose and Dockerfiles for an example of how the SDP is setup.

+There is also a set of Terraform files which can be used to automate the whole process in AWS (Azure to come!)

 # Simple Setup - Docker Compose

-There is a Dockerfile and related docker-compose.yml which show how to install a single (commit) server, and run the benchmark with 2 client machines.
+There is a Dockerfile and related docker-compose.yml which show how to install a benchmark driver server, a single (commit) server, and run the benchmark with 2 client machines.

-It is based on CentOS 7 container and does full installation and runs the tests.
+It is based onRocky Linux 8 container and does full installation and runs the tests.

     docker-compose build